G-Research/ParquetSharp/docs/guides/VisitorPatterns.md

 ## ILogicalColumnWriterVisitor<TReturn>

-The `ILogicalColumnWriterVisitor<TReturn>` interface is invoked for logical writers (high-level typed writers).
+The @ParquetSharp.ILogicalColumnWriterVisitor`1 interface is invoked for logical writers (high-level typed writers).
 Use this when you need to write data to columns but don't know the column types at compile time.

 ### Example: Generic column writer